Wedding Day Timeline Planning

 SAMPLE TIMELINE WITHOUT A FIRST LOOK

-If a First Look isn't in the cards - no worries.
+If a first look isn't in the cards (here are some first look alternatives).
 Here's a sample wedding timeline without it.
 You'll note the wider gap between ceremony and reception to make room for the bridal party + bride & groom sessions.

 1:00 - Guys Prep